 Knowledge of the German language at level B1 CEFR is required.
 However, an exception applies to foreigners with a residence permit according to § 25, (1) (2) German Residence Act, and holders of an EU Blue Card.

-As a rule, the required language skills are proven if the foreigner has:
+As a rule, the required language skills are proven if the foreigner has the following:

 - successfully attended a German-language school for four years,